 The British isles has over time time been populated by many different people.
 It has never until modern times been populated by by a single united people.
 Many different people have inhabited the northern part of Britain.
 The Romans called the northern area Caladonia and after failing to subdue the fierce norther tribes built Hadrians Wall to keep them out of their prosperous new province.
 Scotland in the modrn sence did not emerge until the Roman departure from Britain.
 It was an almallgum of native Picrs, Irish, Cektic Britons fleeing north from the Anglo-Saxon invaders, and others.
 Much of the rest of Scottish history is the struggle to remain independent from the more powerful English kingdom to the south.
 The Anglo -Saxons were unable to get a foothold north of Northumbria.
 This changed with the Advent of the Normans.
 Edward I conquered Wales and seem posed to quickly conquer Scotland.
 William Wallace made it a much more difficult proposition.
 Robert the Bruce firmly established Scottish indepedence.
 Scotland was swept by the Reformation.
 Scotland was joined in a personal union in the person of King James I. Scotland played a major role in launching the English Civil War.
 The personal union in the person of the monarchy was followed by the Act of Unionn under Queen Anne.
 Scotland played an important role in the Industrial Revolution.
 The final Highland effort to break with England was the Jacobin rising of 1745 led by Bobby Prince Charlry--the Stuart pretender.
 This led to the Higland enclosures and immigration, especially to America.
 While the Scotts failed to break away from England, the backwoods Scott-Irish played a major role in the American success during the Revolutionary War.

 The economic history of Scotland begins with the arrival of neolithic humans after the last Ice Age (about 8,500 BC).
 Some idea can be pieced together from th the Stone Age, Bronze Age, and Iron Age arifacts found by archeologists.
 Written accounts begin with the arrival of the Roman Empire (1st century AD).
 It is at this time modern Scotland began to form, the Romans called it Caledonia.
 Economic life began to differ between the Roman controlled areas and the area to the north beyond Roman control.
 Accounts are very limited.
 The traditional view is that the Picts and other northern tribes were primitive and unwilling or unable to adopt the modern technology brought by the Romans.
 Some historians argue that the ancient Scotts were more adaptable and advanced than has been thought.
 One fact is increasingly clear, sea trade was very important to the Scottish economy.
-This became kncreasingly important as naval technology improved.
-England which with the arrival of the Normans became increasingly hostile, blocked land links with REurope.
+This became increasingly important as naval technology improved.
+England which with the arrival of the Normans became increasingly hostile, blocked land links with Europe.
 But this is less significant than it may seem.
 Land transport into modern times was promitive.
 Trade was conducted by sea.
-An eastern Scotland faces the Norh sea which provided access to Sandanavia and more importantly the Baltic and the sctive Hanseatic League traders as well as the Low Countries which became the driving force of the late-Medevial economy.
+An eastern Scotland faces the Norh sea which provided access to Sandanavia and more importantly the Baltic and the active Hanseatic League traders as well as the Low Countries which became the driving force of the late-Medevial economy.
 To the west, there was access to Ireland and France.
-After interminable dwstructive wars with England, the Act of Union joined the two countries (1707).
+Of course in medieval Europe it was land and agriculyure that was the porimary source of wealth.
+Not often reported is that Scottis land tenancy deprived the peasantry (ahricultural workers) to almost all rights, noit oinly less that the English peasantry, but even bthe Irish Catholic peasantry.
+[MacKillop] After interminable dwstructive wars with England, the Act of Union joined the two countries (1707).
+From the beginning Scots were poorer than their English compatriots.
 Enormous changes followed.
-It led go the dereadful Higland Clearances and supression of the Clans.
+It led go the deredful Higland Clearances and supression of the Clans.
 A significant outward migration followed.

 This provuded access to the developing English empire as well as participation in the Industrial Revolution.
 As a result, of the industrial development and Scottish Enlightenment, formerly agricultural Scotland became one of the commercial, intellectual and industrial powerhouses of Europe.
 The driving force here was capitalism and it was a Scott, Adam Smith that provided the first clear explanation of capitalism, ironically in the same year the American Recolution broke out (1776).
 [Smoth] The reliance on smokehouse industries and the swing to sovialism led to an economic decline following World War II.
 This has significantly affected both Scotland and northern England.
 Income levels declined substantially below that of southern England.
 Scotland in recent years beginning with the Thatcher years has begun to develop a more modern economy leading to a cultural and economic renaissance.
 Important secgtirs emerging have been financial services sector resulting in large measure from North Sea oil and gas development.
 Adding to the economic changes has been a devolved parliament.
 The economic future of Scotland is an open question.
 Many Scotts like other Europeans have been influenced by an almost religious devotion to socialism.
 Britain as a whole is now having to adjust to consequences of Socialist Kenysian economics.
 It is unclear wht the futre holds.